Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 # Response

-To use Response you will need to import 'org.openspaces.admin.rest.Response', currently the Response support only String as a body.
+To use Response you will need to import `org.openspaces.admin.rest.Response`, currently the Response support only String as a body.

 For example:
 ```java